Josiane Zerubia

 Josiane Zerubia is a French research scientist.
 She is the Director of Research at INRIA (DRCE), Université Côte d'Azur.
-Dr. Zerubia has made pioneering research contributions.
-She has been the Principal Investigator of numerous projects like of the Ayin (2012-2016), the Ariana (1998-2011) and of the Pastis (1995-1997).
-Presently, she is leading as head of the Ayana exploratory project (2020-2023).
-She has been professor (PR1) at SUPAERO (ISAE) in Toulouse since 1999.
+She was professor (PR1) at SUPAERO (ISAE) in Toulouse from 1999 to 2020.

 Education

 She received her M.Sc. degree from the Department of EE at École nationale supérieure d'ingénieurs électriciens de Grenoble (ENSIEG), Grenoble, France in 1981.
 She defended her PhD in 1988, and obtained her 'Habilitation' in 1994, both from the University of Nice Sophia Antipolis, France.